 The project privileges access to information over the preservation of the material aspect of the book.
 Thus bindings and blank pages were not digitized.
 Illustrations and tables were reoriented for easy reading if necessary, and pages cleaned when possible.

-Digitization was carried out by Arkhênum and Jouve for Charcot collection, Dataland, Safig and then Jouve for science collection.
-300 dpi grayscale images (or color if needed) were produced.
+Digitization was carried out by Arkhênum and Jouve for Charcot collection, Dataland, Safig, Jouve and then Inovcom for science collection.
+300 dpi, and since 2012 400 dpi and 600 dpi grayscale images (or color if needed) were produced.
 The resolution of Jpeg files available on the site is 150 dpi for basic display, 300 dpi in zoom version (except for some documents from Charcot collection).
 A PDF document is also available for those wishing to download the entire document.

 Printed texts were subjected to uncorrected OCR, the product of which may be searched as well as displayed beside the image page.